spinradd/Tracking-and-Trending/README.md

 _Tag Search Feature:_

 On the left of the sheet is a button labeled "Test for Tag."
-In this cell, you can type words and if you press the button it will show you exact matches and matches partially containging your query below it, and where on the sheet it is located.
+In this cell, you can type words and if you press the button it will show you exact matches and matches partially containing your query below it, and where on the sheet it is located.

 ### Calendar Sheets